johmedr/BackyardBrainHeartBrain-LSL/README.md

-# Driver to stream data from BackyardBrain's Heart & Brain kit to the Lab Streaming Layer
+# byb2lsl
-Example below shows how to use the driver with [OpenVibe](http://openvibe.inria.fr/)
+A simple driver to stream data from BackyardBrain's Heart & Brain kit to the Lab Streaming Layer Example below shows how to use the driver with [OpenVibe](http://openvibe.inria.fr/)
 ## 1- Installing the package
 Using [Pip](https://pypi.org/project/pip/)